Home FLASHES Preserving Ethnicity- World Nomad Games and India’s participation

 The choice of Astana to host the 5th edition of the Games was made consciously as this Kazakh city perfectly aligns with the theme of cultural heritage and modern progress.
 The World Nomad Games was brought to Kazakhstan to exemplify this fusion of tradition and modernity with the motto “The Gathering of the Great Steppe”.

-Despite Kazakhstan being hit by severe floods, the country successfully organized this grand event, bringing people of different nations together and progressing strategically through bilateral discussions and dialogues while enhancing cultural exchange in a broader perspective.
+Despite Kazakhstan being hit by severe floods, the country successfully organized this grand event, bringing people of different nations together and progressing strategically through bilateral discussions and dialogues while enhancing cultural exchange from a broader perspective.

 Some of Central Asia’s Wildest Sports